Making a complaint against a member

 How long will the investigation take?

-- Investigations usually take 4-9 months.
+• Investigations usually take 4 to 9 months.
 If a matter is complex or if there are delays in obtaining relevant information from the parties, it may take longer.

 A meeting with the member (and possibly the complainant) will take place if the PCC considers a more detailed investigation or discussion of the issues with the parties is required (known as case conference).

 The member will be required to attend and in some cases the complainant may be invited to attend the meeting to participate in the discussion.
 The meetings are not open to the public and apart from direct parties to the complaint, witnesses do not attend.
 Parties can bring a support person, such as their colleague or partner.
-However support people can’t speak without approval of the PCC.
-This includes any solicitor attending as a support person.
+However support people can’t speak without the approval of the PCC.

 Prior to the meeting, parties will be sent a list of issues which the PCC wants to focus the discussion around.
 The meeting will generally take approximately 90 minutes.